Chainsaw Selector

 A clogged carburetor will interfere with proper fuel flow.
 If debris has fallen into your fuel tank or if its contents have oxidized, there’s a good chance that this degraded material will block the channels that aerate the fuel as it flows through the carburetor.
 Remove the fuel, take out the carburetor, spray it with carburetor cleaner, and wipe away the buildup.
 Adjust the carburetor to factory settings as directed in the owner’s manual.
 If the carburetor is in terrible shape, replace it.

-• Please kindly check the models and pictures provided to ensure fitment
+- Please check the compatibility and pictures provided before ordering

 Shoddy Spark Plugs